 Bond: A debt investment in which an investor loans money to an entity (corporate or governmental) that borrows the funds for a defined period of time at a fixed interest rate.
 Bonds are used by companies, municipalities, states and U.S. and foreign governments to finance a variety of projects and activities.

-Broker: An individual or firm that charges a fee or commission for executing buy and sell orders submitted by an investor.
+Broker: An individual or firm that charges a fee or commission for executing, buying and selingl orders submitted by an investor.

 Certificate of Deposit: A savings certificate entitling the bearer to receive interest.
 A CD bears a maturity date, a specified fixed interest rate and can be issued in any denomination.
 CDs are generally issued by commercial banks and are insured by the FDIC.
 The term of a CD generally ranges from one month to five years.